 A.: You can find the necessary documents for all visa matters on the official page of the Ministry of Justice.

 Q.: Do I need a re-entry permit if I want to leave Japan during my stay?

 A.: If you hold any visa other than “Temporary Visitor” (Tourist Visa), you do not need to apply for a re-entry permit.
 When leaving Japan, you simply tell the officer at the airport that you would like to return to Japan with your current visa.
-Immigration is a very subjective and case-by-case matter however, so you should check with the immigration office before leaving if you qualify for this special exemption.
+Immigration is a very subjective and case-by-case matter however, so you should check with the immigration office before leaving whether you qualify for this special exemption.
 The official website has more details on the special re-entry permit.

 Q.: I want to buy a bicycle.
 Is there anything I have to pay attention to?

 A.: In fact, there are quite a few things to consider when buying a bicycle in Fukuoka.
 Fukuoka JET provides a very good summary of everything you need to know about bicycles in Fukuoka.

 Q.: I cannot find my bicycle.
 Has it been stolen?